The

 dome for six years.

-In 1987, Nick Magnone, Chris Shelton and me (Frank Henriquez) were asked to repair and prepare the telescope for a graduate Observational Astronomy class.
+In 1987, Nick Magnone, Chris Shelton and I (Frank Henriquez) were

-In 1987, Nick Magnone, Chris Shelton and me (Frank Henriquez) were asked to repair and prepare the telescope for a graduate Observational Astronomy class.
+asked to repair and prepare the telescope for a graduate Observational

 During our tests of the telescope between June and December of 1993,